 And as an added bonus, we’re spending time as a family without screens, without distractions, without the craziness of the holidays.

-We’re putting a little more magic back into December and really focusing on the spirit of Christmas…which for us means intentionally connecting as a family in meaningful ways we’ll all remember and cherish and spreading kindness.
+We’re putting a little more magic back into December and really focusing on the spirit of Christmas…which for us means intentionally connecting as a family in meaningful ways we’ll all remember and cherish, while also spreading kindness.

 How to use this Christmas Random Acts of Kindness Family Activity